coder/docs/cli/managing-envs.md

 ---
-title: Environment Management
+title: Environment management
 description:
-  See some example usages of the CLI for personal management of Environment.
+  See example usages of the CLI for personal environment management.
 ---

 ## List all of your Environments